Access the Employer Classification Manual (ECM) online

 - require modified duties at less than regular pay

-- earn less than regular pay at regular work, or
+- earn less than regular pay at regular work

 - require modified work at regular pay for more than seven calendar days.